vyadav01/SAAS-landing-page-Project-13/readme.md

 ### **What I have learned ?**

-In this project, I have learned about **CSS hover Effects and how to structure the html page to use it**.
+In this project, I have learned about **CSS hover Effects,CSS transition property and how to structure the html page to use it**.

 ### **Time spent to finish it.**